Hassan, Robert. Uncontained: Digital Disconnection and the Experience of Time. Grattan Street Press, 2019.

 Authored research books

-- Dunlop, A. Andrea del Castagno and the Limits of Painting
+- Dunlop, A. Andrea del Castagno and the Limits of Painting.
+Harvey Miller Publishers, 2015

 - Koval, R. Bloodhound: Searching for my father

-- Iinglis, A. Scots Under the Southern Cross Scottish Impressions of Colonial Australia
+- Cahir, Fred; Sunter, Anne Beggs and Inglis, Alison (eds.,).
+Scots Under the Southern Cross Scottish Impressions of Colonial Australia.
+Ballarat Heritage Services, 2015

-- Karakiewicz J., Yue, A. and Paladino, A. Promoting sustainable living: Sustainability as an object of desire
+- Karakiewicz, J., Yue, A. and Paladino, A. (eds.,).
+Promoting sustainable living: Sustainability as an object of desire

 - Barikin, A. and Papastergiadis, N. "Ambient Perspective and the Citizen's Moving Eyes", in Hlavajova, M. and Hoskote, R. (eds.,).
 Future Publics (The Rest Can and Should Be Done by the People): A Critical Reader in Contemporary Art